pablodecm/paper-inferno/paper/paper.md

   data modelling in many scientific disciplines, making statistical inference challenging due to the intractability of the likelihood evaluation for the observed data.
-  Furthermore, sometimes we are interested only on inference over a subset of the generative model parameters while taking into account model uncertainty or misspecification on the resulting interval estimation or hypothesis testing.
+  Furthermore, sometimes we are interested on inference drawn over a subset of the generative model parameters while taking into account model uncertainty or misspecification on the resulting interval estimation or hypothesis testing.
+In this work, we show how non-linear summary statistics can be constructed by minimising inference-motivated losses via stochastic gradient descent.
 header-includes: |
   \usepackage[nonatbib,preprint]{nips_2018}
   \usepackage{lineno}